SDP-2024/pool-ball-tracker/README.md

 ![Ideal points for corner selection](./images/ideal_points.jpg "Ideal Points")

 This will ensure that only the surface area of the pool table is tracked, leading to accurate coordinates of detected balls.

+Press `BACKSPACE` to remove the last placed point.

 ### **Configuration**